Epicodus-Curriculum/c-sharp-full-stack/0a_welcome_to_c.md

 With cross-platform development so common, Microsoft moved to combine these tools (the original .NET Framework and .NET Core) in to one cross-platform framework called ".NET".
 This started with .NET 5 in 2020, and now Microsoft releases a new version of the modern .NET framework every year.

-Note that .NET (versions 5 and up) hasn't entirely replace the original .NET framework, but it does replace .NET Core, and it is considered the new and modern standard.
+Note that .NET (versions 5 and up) hasn't entirely replaced the original .NET framework, but it does replace .NET Core, and it is considered the new and modern standard.

 ## Who Uses C# and .NET?
 ---